Calebcochranebil/Chat-App/README.md

 -   As a user, I want to share my location with my friends to show them where I am.
 -   As a user, I want to be able to read my messages offline so I can reread conversations at any time.
 -   As a user with a visual impairment, I want to use a chat app that is compatible with a screen reader so that I can engage with a chat interface.

+## Getting Started

+### Tech Stack:

+-   React Native
+-   React Native Gifted Chat
+-   Expo
+-   Firebase and Firestore

+### Development environment:

+-   npm install expo-cli -g to install the Expo CLI.
+-   expo login.
+-   npm install.
+-   install the Expo Go App on your mobile device.
+-   create your test environment with Android Emulator or iOS Simulator.
+-   start project with npm expo start or expo start in the terminal.

+### Dependencies

+-   see package.json file.